liamblaschka/liamblaschka/README.md

 I am a highly motivated student studying in my penultimate year of a Bachelor of Computer Science at The University of Adelaide.
 I excel in problem solving, and have a great interest in technology and how it can help create solutions to complex real world problems.

-Through my studies, I have come to develop an interest in Software Engineering and Artificial Intelligence.
+I am interested in Software Development and Artificial Intelligence.

 ## Projects
 - <a href="https://github.com/liamblaschka/Chess">Chess</a>